 Targeted Customer Class The proposals can also be differentiated by their envisioned reach from a few “targeted” customers to many “mass market” customers.
 Along this criteria, P4LS and the Distribution Load Shape proposal both intend to serve many customers, which is made possible in part by the assumption those customers will participate relatively passively.
 Like a Time of Use rate, these proposals provide customers an initial target schedule and an incentive to match their load to that schedule; with the exception of P4LS’s seasonal update, no further signaling to the customer is anticipated.
 In contrast, MIDAS, LSR 2.0, and the Market Integrated Distribution Service proposals would provide frequent signal(s) and depend on customer responses.
 Of note, LSR 2.0 is able to aggregate price responsive load, while MIDAS is able to be used for either price responsive or environmentally driven load.
 Finally, whereas all the other proposals are envisioned to be open to all customers, CCP would be focused on large Commercial & Industrial customers (only).

 To reach the full potential of Load Shift in California estimated by LBNL, a broad strategy may be needed.
 While LBNL’s study estimates most Load Shift capabilities are from the commercial and industrial sectors, residential customers may also make meaningful contributions.
 The proposals herein offer points of entry to a range of customer classes and types.
-The Working Group regards this diversity as one of the key strengths of the proposals.
+The LSWG regards this diversity as one of the key strengths of the proposals.

 Regulatory Readiness

-Recognizing time and resources are limited, the Working Group considered the regulatory hurdles of each product as an additional data point when comparing the products.
+Recognizing time and resources are limited, the LSWG considered the regulatory hurdles of each product as an additional data point when comparing the products.
 There are barriers to regulatory readiness that are shared by all six of the proposals.
-These shared challenges are identified below as a part of the Working Group’s recommendations for “next steps.”
+These shared challenges are identified below as a part of the LSWG’s recommendations for “next steps.”
 Beyond these shared challenges, there are barriers that are specific to some product proposals.
 They are as follows: